Kkwagh049/SQL-Project/README.md

 - Stored procedures - reusable routines for logic
 - Window functions - analytics functions for rankings etc.

-For these examples, I used Microsoft SQL Server Management Studio.
+For these examples, I used SQL Server for this.

 ## Usage